Missouri gov slams paper for uncovering data security flaw

 “The state is unaware of any misuse of individual information or even whether information was accessed inappropriately outside of this isolated incident,” the DESE said in a news release.

 Though the Post-Dispatch alerted the agency to the problem and held off on the story, the agency’s news release called the person who discovered the vulnerability a “hacker” — an apparent reference to the reporter — who “took the records of at least three educators.”
-The agency didn’t elaborate as to what it meant by “took the records,” and neither it nor the newspaper’s lawyer immediately replied to requests for comment about that accusation.
+The agency didn’t elaborate as to what it meant by “took the records” and it declined to discuss the issue further than what it said in its news release when reached by The Associated Press.

 Parson also suggested that the reporter somehow broke the law.